 “My Hips Don’t Lie” – says Shakira.
 And neither do yours! 🙂 Our most powerful energy center is located in the pelvic floor area.
 Coincidentally (oh, human body, you couldn’t be any more perfect!) that is where we come from and where we are created: in the womb, the pelvis, the hips.
 Yes, sexual energy is our creational energy (have you ever thought about it? we have the power to create life!).
-Our drive, our desires, our movement, our anger and our laughter… it all comes from the pelvic floor (aka chakra 1, red chakra or root chakra – our very wise ancestors knew).
+Our drive, our desires, our movement, our anger and our laughter… it all comes from the pelvic floor (aka chakras 1 and 2, red chakra/root chakra & orange chakra/sacral chakra – our very wise ancestors knew).

 It also happens that the hips are primordial in the role of a correct posture.
 Pelvis alignment is key and origin to a good breathing and movement of any sorts.
 So if you find yourself having issues with your lower back, neck, knees, shoulders… or having a hard time with breathing, stress, emotions, thoughts… pay attention to what’s happening inside and outside your hips first.